Fortunato Depero: Post-war period

-After New Milford, Depero returned to Rovereto, where he would live out his days.
-In August 1959 Galleria Museo Depero opened, fulfilling one of his long-term ambitions.
-On 29 November 1960, after being ill with diabetes and spending the last two years unable to paint due to hemiparesis, Depero died aged 68 in Rovereto.

 Works

 Many of his works are featured in the permanent collection of the Museum of Modern and Contemporary Art of Trento and Rovereto (MART).
 The Casa d'Arte Futurista Depero, Italy's only museum dedicated to the Futurist movement, containing 3,000 objects, is now one of MART's venues.
 Closed for many years for extensive refurbishment, the Casa d'Arte Futurista Depero reopened in 2009.
 A number of important artists, thinkers, and architects worked on the Casa with Depero―especially those who were from the region―including Fausto Melotti, Gino Pollini, and Carlo Belli.

-Depero's designs and artworks completed for advertising were mainly monochromatic or utilized a spot color to emphasize text.
+Depero's designs and artworks completed for advertising were mainly monochromatic or utilized a spot colour to emphasise text.
 His full-color designs followed Futurist color schemes featuring red, brown, ocher and the occasional accents of bright blue or aqua.

 Exhibitions

-From 22 February to 28 June 2014, the Center for Italian Modern Art exhibited Depero's work which engaged in dialogues with Dada and Metaphysical Painting, Espirit Nouveau, and Art Deco.
+From February to June 2014, the Center for Italian Modern Art exhibited Depero's work which engaged in dialogues with Dada and Metaphysical Painting, Espirit Nouveau, and Art Deco.

+Between October 2014 and January 2015, the Fundación Juan March Museum in Madrid exhibited Futurist Depero (1913-1950).
+The exhibition of nearly 300 pieces showed "renewed vision of Italian Futurism, which has gone down in history for the radical nature of its proposals: abolishing the art of the past and glorifying dynamism, the machine, speed and war."